lowrycode/ski-arise-project/README.md

 ## 7. Performance

-To ensure that the pages load quickly, all images used on the deployed website were converted to webp format other than those requiring transparency (such as the brand logo and recommendation icons) which were scaled to appropriately sized png files.
+To ensure that the pages load quickly, all images used on the deployed website were converted to webp format (with jpg fallback) other than those requiring transparency (such as the brand logo and recommendation icons) which were scaled to appropriately sized png files.

 A suitable compromise was reached between the resolution of the hero video and its file size to optimise performance.